timosalm/tap-install/tas-adapter/README.md

 cf target -o "my-org"
 cf create-space my-space
-cf target -o "my-org" -s "my-space" kubectl hns tree cf # Shows the hierarchy of the namespaces created for the org and space
+cf target -o "my-org" -s "my-space"

+# see the CFOrg resources in the root CF namespace
+kubectl get cforgs -n cf

+# see the CFSpace resources across all the CF-org namespaces
+kubectl get cfspaces -A

+# see that the names of the underlying namespaces match
+kubectl get namespaces | grep '^cf'

 git clone https://github.com/tsalm-pivotal/spring-boot-hello-world.git
 cd spring-boot-hello-world